TrafficPLANit/PlanitGeoIO/README.md

 ### Maven parent

-PLANit MATSim has the following PLANit specific dependencies (See pom.xml):
+PLANit Geo-Io has the following PLANit specific dependencies (See pom.xml):

 * planit-parentpom
 * planit-core
+* planit-io
 * planit-utils

 Dependencies (except parent-pom) will be automatically downloaded from the PLANit website, (www.repository.goplanit.org)[https://repository.goplanit.org], or alternatively can be checked-out locally for local development.
 The shared PLANit Maven configuration can be found in planit-parent-pom which is defined as the parent pom of each PLANit repository.

 ### Maven deploy